Long-lost Sanday Shipwreck saved for the future

 An exciting discovery

-Specialist archaeologists from Wessex Archaeology who along with the council’s archaeologist Paul Sharman advised the community on early conservation and recording of the wreck, will be on hand to supervise lifting the wreck into its temporary home.
+Specialist archaeologists from Wessex Archaeology, who advised the community on early conservation and recording of the wreck, were on hand to supervise the painstaking operation of lifting the wreck into its temporary home.

 Dr Simon Thurley CBE, Chair of the National Heritage Memorial Fund, said: “The Sanday shipwreck is an exciting discovery, but many questions remain about where, and when, it originates.
 We are pleased to award this funding to Orkney Islands Council to protect and preserve the shipwreck, ensuring its survival and the chance for future research to determine its place in our maritime history.”